Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

     -   You can do that too.
 -   Do you want a cheap intersection check to keep the cost down?
     -   That’s a possibility as well.
+-   Or maybe your triggers involve fast-moving entities and you need a collider cast for continuous collision detection?
+    -   Consider it solved.
 -   Do you want to check if the entities have some other component values before you do the expensive intersection checks?
     -   Also viable.